 Aim: To provide an introduction to the biology, ecology and diversity of organisms in natural habitats.
 To enable students to study, in their natural habitats, some of the organisms discussed during the lectures, and to illustrate some of the concepts, such as adaptive morphology and behaviour covered in the rest of the course.
 Students are encouraged to do some work on their own, and to discuss this orally during the course.

 Applying for a course: Both field courses were found to be very valuable and enjoyable by those who attended in recent years (see below), and all students are urged to give careful consideration to attending one of the courses.
 Information on how to apply and advice to help you decide which course will best suit your interests will be available in practical sessions in the second half of the Michaelmas term.
-The application form will be available on Moodle, and the closing date for receipt of completed forms will be the first Friday of the Lent term, i.e. 23rd Jan 2015 12.00 noon.
+The application form will be available on Moodle, and the closing date for receipt of completed forms will be the second Friday of the Lent term, i.e. 22nd January 2016 12.00 noon.
 As there are a limited number of places on the courses, should one or more of the courses be over-subscribed, places will be allocated on a lottery basis.

 Student comments on previous courses: